Emergency & Critical Care Is More Expensive Than Primary Care

 Forms of Payment We Accept

-We cannot accept insurance.
-Payment is required when services are rendered, which may include a down payment on estimated costs should your pet require hospitalization.
-Red River Animal Emergency Hospital and Referral Center accepts cash, checks, Visa, Mastercard, Discover, American Express, and Care Credit.
+We do not accept insurance.
+Payment is required when services are rendered, which may include a pre-payment on estimated costs should your pet require hospitalization.
+Red River Animal Emergency Hospital and Referral Center accepts cash, checks, Visa, Mastercard, Discover, American Express, Care Credit, and AllPet.